LA Taco

 L.A.
 TACO is an independent news and culture publication based in Los Angeles, California.
 Founded in 2006, it covers food, culture, crime and politics in Los Angeles, with a particular focus on underrepresented communities and street food.

 History

 L.A.
-TACO was founded in 2006 as a food blog focused on taco culture in Los Angeles.
-It gradually expanded its coverage to include broader cultural and political topics.
+TACO was founded in 2006 as a food and street art blog focused on taco culture in Los Angeles.
+It gradually adapted its coverage to include broader cultural and political topics.